 Doing nothing is costing our community

 —Source: Cost Analysis for the Fresno Ten-Year Plan to End Chronic Homelessness by Culhane & Metraux, April 2010.

 Formed in 2009, Fresno First Steps Home exists for two reasons:

-- to give it away to service providers who are implementing the City’s Ten-Year Plan to End Chronic Homelessness.
+- to give it away to service providers who are implementing Fresno’s Ten-Year Plan to End Chronic Homelessness.

-To date, 2,389 private corporations and donors have donated over $500,000.
-Founding corporate sponsors include St. Agnes Medical Center, Kaiser Permanente, Community Medical Center, PG&E, Walmart, and private individuals.
+To date, 3,000 private corporations and individual donors have donated nearly $1,000,000.
+Corporate sponsors include St. Agnes Medical Center, Kaiser Permanente, Community Medical Center, PG&E, and Walmart.